lpietan/GenoMLizer/README.md

 ```

 #### mlGene
-Performs the same function as mlVar but for gene variables. mlGene has 5 agruments (order matters).
+Performs the same function as mlVar but for gene variables.
+Variable key ouput files for the decision tree and random forest models are 'variableKeys_gene_ML_train_dt_rf.csv' and 'variableKeys_gene_ML_test_dt_rf.csv'.  mlGene has 5 agruments (order matters).

 ```